Growing Buddha’s hand citron is not very difficult. It rewards you with large citrus fruits that look very unusual and finger-like.

 Requirements for Growing Buddha’s Hand Citron

-If you’re about to grow Buddha’s Hand in colder zone below 10, remember it is not resistant to frost and begin to suffer when the temperature falls down below 5 °C.
+- If you’re about to grow Buddha’s Hand in a colder zone below 10, remember it is not resistant to frost and begin to suffer when the temperature falls down below 5 °C.

 Buddha’s Hand citron is quite easy to maintain.
 If the plantation is done well and plant assimilates the climate, it’s a tree that brings great satisfaction with its heavenly scented flowers and prolific fruits.

-Never do excess watering because it doesn’t does not like wet feet.
+- Never do excess watering because it doesn’t like wet feet.

-Fertilize it with citrus fertilizer according to the product instruction.
+- Fertilize it with citrus fertilizer according to the product’s instruction.

-Buddha’s hand is not a houseplant and you can’t grow it indoors, although growing this in container is possible.
-If you want a citrus tree that can be grown indoors, grow calamondin.
+- Buddha’s hand is not a houseplant, and you can’t grow it indoors, although growing this in a container is possible.
+If you want a citrus tree that can be grown indoors, grow lemon or calamondin.